The Schatzlein Solutions Group

 - As a surgical resident, standardized the cardiovascular surgery clinical pathways at the Indiana University Medical Center and the University of Michigan Medical Center.
 He repeated this both on his arrival at Lutheran Hospital of Indiana and at a new surgical program he started at St. Joseph Hospital in Fort Wayne.

-- The heart and lung transplant program at Lutheran relied on standardized processes to achieve excellent results while expanding the boundaries of transplant medicine.
+- The heart and lung transplant programs at Lutheran relied on standardized processes to achieve excellent results while expanding the boundaries of transplant medicine.
 Dr. Schatzlein’s group published seminal papers on outcomes using older donor hearts in older recipients, and on results of offering transplantation to patients who had been cured of malignancy.

 - Health systems Dr. Schatzlein led in northern Indiana, all of Indiana, Tennessee and Jacksonville all experienced significant improvements in outcomes and operating performance through the engagement of physicians and nurses in clinical process standardization and improvement.